vivliostyle/vivliostyle.org/faq.md

 ### What open source license does Vivliostyle use?

-Viviostyle uses AGPLv3 (GNU Affero General Public License, version 3) as its open source license.
+Vivliostyleuses AGPLv3 (GNU Affero General Public License, version 3) as its open source license.

 AGPL is a reciprocal license (the same license applies to derivative works) similar to the GPL (GNU General Public License), which permits modification and commercial use of the software.
 Unlike the GPL, users over the network are guaranteed access to the source code.